theKunov/Expense_Tracker/README.md

 Expense Tracking Application written in React.

-The application is written for practice only and is not part of actual software.
+The application is written for practice only and is not part of real software product.